-Ralph Ellison on Fiction as a Voice for Injustice, a Chariot of Hope, and a Lens on the Human Experience
+Ralph Ellison on Literature as a Voice Against Injustice, a Chariot of Hope, and a Lens on the Human Experience

 “Fiction … can arrive at the truth about the human condition, here and now, with all the bright magic of the fairy tale.”